 -legumes (yes, a gray area that needs more evidence)

--For many reasons, cutting out these poor sources of carbohydrates will not only benefit your recovery, your waistline and body composition will improve
+-For many reasons, cutting out these poor sources of carbohydrates will not only benefit your recovery, your waistline and body composition will improve.

 -Dairy (cheese and milk.
 Eggs are ok).